donkirkby/donimoes/docs/rules.md

     51R

 ## Fujisan Solutions ##
-Here are the solutions to Fujisan problems.
+Here are the solutions to the Fujisan problems.
 To distinguish the four different pawns, the top left is labelled as a (P)awn, the bottom is a k(N)ight, the top right is a (B)ishop, and the bottom right is a (R)ook.